Rothier/Getting-and-Cleaning-Data-Coursera/CodeBook.md

 # Variable names

-\$ Subject
-Subject ID (30 subjects)
+\$ Subject: Subject ID (30 subjects)

-\$Intensity
-Intensity of measured exercise(Walking, walking upstairs, walking downstairs, sitting, standing and laying)
+\$ Intensity: Intensity of measured exercise(Walking, walking upstairs, walking downstairs, sitting, standing and laying)

 - The measurement variables that come after have a pattern.
 All values hereafter are an average of the results across multiple sessions.

-\$ Time
-Time domain signal
+\$ Time: Time domain signal

-\$ Frequency
-Frequency domain signal
+\$ Frequency: Frequency domain signal

-\$ Body
-Measurement of body acceleration
+\$ Body: Measurement of body acceleration

-\$ Gravity
-Measurement of gravitational acceleration
+\$ Gravity: Measurement of gravitational acceleration

-\$ Mean
-Average across exercises
+\$ Mean: Average across exercises

-\$ SD
-Standard deviation across exercises
+\$ SD: Standard deviation across exercises

-\$ Jerk
-Measurement of jerk rate
+\$ Jerk: Measurement of jerk rate

-\$ Magnitude
-Magnitude of the acceleration vector
+\$ Magnitude: Magnitude of the acceleration vector

-\$ Accelerometer
-Measured with accelerometer (Triaxil acceleration)
+\$ Accelerometer: Measured with accelerometer (Triaxil acceleration)

-\$ Gyroscope
-Measured with gyroscope (Angular velocity)
+\$ Gyroscope: Measured with gyroscope (Angular velocity)

-\$ X
-Measured in the X-axis
+\$ X: Measured in the X-axis

-\$ Y
-Measured in the Y-axis
+\$ Y: Measured in the Y-axis

-\$ Z
-Measured in the Z-axis
+\$ Z: Measured in the Z-axis